SiJBC/employee-tracker/README.md

 # employee-tracker

-The application utilized user input to change the sql queries to interact with the database.
+The application utilized user input to change the sql queries to interact with the database employees_db.

 Begin the application by opening the folder in the console and type in:
 1. npm install